 Grant Easterby has worked in Registered Clubs for the past 30yrs with 23 of those years at Executive Management level.
 Born in Goulburn, he began his club career as a barman at Goulburn Workers Club, before moving to Central Coast Masonic Club as a trainee manager, followed by Toukley RSL Club as a Gaming Manager and later a stint at Tamworth Workmans’ Club as Assistant General Manager.

-Grant is currently the Chief Executive Officer of Dee Why RSL, a position he has held for the past 18 years.
+Grant is currently the Chief Executive Officer of Dee Why RSL Club, a position he has held for the past 18 years.
 Grant has also been a Director of the RSL & Services Association since 2010.